 The two primary aims of the ERP are to provide HFES members with resources that they can access freely and easily in order to (a) introduce undergraduates to the area of HF/E so students will have sufficient time to decide whether they would like to pursue graduate degrees in HF/E, and (b) further members' education and training in specific topics within HF/E. More generally, the ERP helps achieve several of the goals and objectives of the HFES Strategic Plan, specifically the Education and Training Goal: Promote the teaching of HF/E science, philosophy, and practice.

 The committee identified critical categories within each of the two primary aims, and discussed a possible structure for the visual layout of the resource materials.
-The committee also developed a vetting procedure for selecting resources and a time-line for achieving milestones, including a schedule for implementing the ERP and for updating it during the year.
-Candidate materials were solicited in the HFES Bulletin, from the National Ergonomics Month Web site and HFES student chapters, and from HFES Technical Group members.
+The committee also developed a vetting procedure for selecting resources and a timeline for achieving milestones, including a schedule for implementing the ERP and for updating it during the year.
+Candidate materials were solicited in the HFES Bulletin, from the National Ergonomics Month website, from HFES student chapters, and from HFES Technical Group members.

 The Committee conceptualizes the development of content in two main phases:

-Phase 2.
-Further members' education and training in specific topics within HF/E. The planned categories in this phase include online courses on general topics, continuing education opportunities, online materials on specific training topics, textbooks on specific topics, journals and other published materials, research resource Web sites (e.g., statistics), standards, and publishing issues such as copyright and plagiarism.
+The planned categories in this phase include online courses on general topics, continuing education opportunities, online materials on specific training topics, textbooks on specific topics, journals and other published materials, research resource websites (e.g., statistics), standards, and publishing issues such as copyright and plagiarism.

-ERP would provide tools that HFES members can use to further their education and training in HF/E in the content and skill areas identified as top needs in the E&T survey.
-Providing the materials through the Internet would satisfy another top need of providing Web forums for education and training.
+ERP would provide tools that HFES members can use to further their education and training in HF/E in the content and skill areas identified as top needs in the Education and Training survey.
+Providing the materials through the Internet would satisfy another top need of providing online forums for education and training.

 The materials provided in the ERP website are freely available to appropriate parties for public education and outreach.